 You made your changes and checked them twice, but somehow an error slipped through the cracks.
 When you get your wedding invitations back from the printer, you notice a glaring error on the stationery.
 Wedding invitation typos happen—and they totally suck.
 That sinking feeling that hits you when you open the long-awaited box only to find your date is wrong, your name is misspelled, or something else is awry, is just plain awful.
 But there's no use crying over wedding invitation typos, and you might not be totally out of luck.

 To prevent this issue in the first place (because hindsight is 20/20), diligence is key.
 While you may be feeling stressed or rushed, you need to take time to carefully examine your wedding invitation proofs.
 As expert calligrapher Laura Hooper previously told Brides, "We strongly encourage our clients to have someone who has not yet seen a single version of the invitation proofread their invitation proof."
 Hooper explains, "It is important that someone—or a few people!—see it with a fresh set of eyes, because once you've been looking at it over and over, you start to read what should be there instead of maybe what is actually there!"

 Meet the Expert

 Expert calligrapher Laura Hooper provides calligraphy services and lessons through her family business, Laura Hooper Calligraphy.
-She has used her calligraphy skills on wedding stationary for over 16 years.
+She has used her calligraphy skills to personalize wedding stationery for more than 16 years.

 But once the damage is done, try not to panic.
 As long as you gave yourself enough time for the invitations to arrive, be addressed, and mailed, you'll still have time to problem-solve.
 Talk to your stationery designer or printer and discuss your options.